Ellibrinker/FlyTAU/README.md

 ## ⚙️ Business Rules & Edge Cases

-The system explicitly enforces real-world airline business rules to ensure operational correctness, safety, and data consistency:
+The system explicitly enforces real-world airline business rules and operational constraints, including:

 ### **Role-based access & separation**
-- Strict separation is enforced between **customers** and **managers**.
 - Managers are automatically redirected from the public homepage to the admin dashboard.
-- Managers are not allowed to purchase flight tickets, neither as registered users nor as guests.
+- Managers are strictly prohibited from purchasing flight tickets, either as registered users or as guests.
-- Managers cannot be assigned as flight crew (pilots or flight attendants).
+- Managers cannot be assigned as flight crew:
+  - Workers with a managerial role are excluded from pilot and flight-attendant selection lists.
+  - Backend validation blocks assigning a manager to any crew role.
-- The system prevents invalid role configurations in which a single individual holds both managerial and air-crew roles.
+- Manager login prevents invalid role configurations where a single ID exists as both **Manager** and **AirCrew**.

----

 ### **Registration & guest usage rules**
-- Customer emails are normalized (stored in lowercase) to prevent duplicates.
+- Customer email addresses are normalized (lowercased) and must be unique.
 - At least one phone number is required during registration; empty or duplicate phone entries are ignored.
-- Guests can retrieve an order only by providing both the email address and the unique order code.
+- Guests can retrieve an order only by providing both the order code (order_id) and the associated email address.

----
+### **Flight publication & lifecycle**
+- Once a flight is successfully created by a manager, it is automatically published and becomes available for customer booking.
+- Flight duration and landing time are calculated automatically based on the selected route and are not entered manually by the manager.
+- Customers and managers view different flight boards:
+  - Customers see only flights that are relevant for booking.
+  - Managers can view all flights, including active, full, completed, and cancelled flights.

 ### **Flight visibility & booking eligibility**
-- Customers are shown **only flights that are eligible for booking**:
+- Customers can only view flights that are eligible for booking:
   - Not cancelled
-  - Scheduled for a future departure
+  - Departure time is in the future
-  - Contain at least one available seat
+  - At least one seat is available
-- Flights whose departure time has already passed are not displayed to customers.
+- Flights whose departure time has passed are not displayed to customers.
-- Operational actions (booking, crew assignment, cancellation) are blocked for flights that have already departed.
+- Operational actions (booking, crew assignment, flight cancellation) are blocked on flights that have already departed.

----

-### **Search validation**
+### **Search validation (server-side)**
-- Origin airport, destination airport, and departure date are mandatory.
+- Origin, destination, and departure date are mandatory search parameters.
-- Origin and destination airports cannot be identical.
+- Origin and destination airports must be different.
-- A flight route must exist in the system (`Airway`) in order to be searchable or schedulable.

----
+- The system verifies that a valid route (`Airway`) exists between the selected origin and destination.

 ### **Seat selection & booking protection**
+- Booking is blocked for cancelled flights, past/departed flights, and fully booked flights.
+- Seat selection is allowed only from the pool of available seats for the chosen flight.
-- Seat selection and booking are blocked for:
+- Mixed-class booking is supported:
-  - Cancelled flights
-  - Flights that already departed
-  - Fully booked flights
-- A single order may include seats from multiple classes (Regular and Business), with pricing calculated per seat according to its class.
+  - A single order may include seats from multiple classes (Regular and Business).

----
+  - Pricing is calculated per seat according to its class type.

 ### **Pricing rules**
-- Regular-class pricing is mandatory for all flights.
+- Regular class pricing is mandatory for all flights.
-- Business-class pricing is available only on flights operated by **Big Planes**.
+- Business class pricing is available only for aircraft classified as **Big Planes**.
-- Ticket prices defined for a flight are also used for calculating cancellation fees.

----

-### **Order status & cancellation policy (Customer)**
+### **Order status & customer cancellation policy**
-- Order status is derived from payment state and flight departure time:
+- Order status is derived from the flight’s departure time:
-  - **Active** – paid order for a future flight
+  - **Active**: paid order for a future flight
-  - **Done** – paid order for a past flight
+  - **Done**: paid order for a past flight
-- Only fully paid orders can be cancelled.
+- Only paid orders can be cancelled.
 - Customer cancellation is allowed only up to **36 hours** before departure.
-- A fixed **5% cancellation fee** is charged.
+- A fixed **5% cancellation fee** is applied to the total order amount.
-- Partial cancellation of an order is not allowed; all seats in the order are cancelled together and released back to availability.
+- Partial cancellation of seats within an order is not allowed.
+- Upon cancellation, all seats in the order are released back to availability.
-- Order statuses include: active/paid, completed, customer-cancelled, and system-cancelled.

----

 ### **Long vs. short flights**
-- Flights longer than **360 minutes (6 hours)** are classified as *long flights*.
+- Flights longer than **360 minutes** are classified as *long flights*.
-- Only **Big Planes** may be assigned to long flights.
+- Only aircraft classified as **Big Planes** may be assigned to long flights.
-- Only crew members who have completed **long-flight training** may be assigned to long flights.
+- Only crew members who are qualified for long flights may be assigned to long flights.

----

 ### **Availability, overlap prevention & scheduling buffers**
 - Aircraft and crew members cannot be assigned to overlapping flights.
 - Buffer times are enforced to prevent unrealistic scheduling:
   - Aircraft require a **60-minute** buffer between flights.
   - Crew members require a **120-minute** buffer between flights.
-- Overlap checks are performed using padded time windows to ensure safe scheduling.
+- Overlaps are checked using padded time windows to ensure safe scheduling.

----

-### **Admin flight creation rules**
+### **Admin flight creation validations**
-- Flights cannot be created in the past.
+- Flights cannot be created in the past (server-side enforcement).
-- A valid route (`Airway`) must exist before a flight can be created.
+- A valid route must exist in the `Airway` table before a flight can be created.
-- Landing date and time are computed automatically based on route duration and are not entered manually.
 - Crew requirements depend on aircraft size:
-  - **Big Plane:** 3 pilots and 6 flight attendants
+  - **Big Plane**: 3 pilots and 6 flight attendants
-  - **Small Plane:** 2 pilots and 3 flight attendants
+  - **Small Plane**: 2 pilots and 3 flight attendants
-- Seat inventory must exist for the selected aircraft before a flight can be published.
+- Seat inventory must exist for the selected aircraft before flight creation.

----

 ### **Flight cancellation policy (Admin)**
-- Only active/open flights may be cancelled (not full, not completed, not already cancelled).
+- Only active/open flights can be cancelled (not full, not completed, not already cancelled).
 - Flight cancellation is blocked less than **72 hours** before departure.
 - Cancelling a flight triggers:
   - System cancellation of all active orders (full refund, total payment set to 0)
-  - Release of all seats back to availability
+  - Release of all flight seats back to availability

----
+  - Release of assigned aircraft and crew, making them available for other flights in the same time window.

 ### **Data consistency safeguards**
-- Seat records that do not match the aircraft assigned to a flight are automatically removed.
+- Invalid `FlightSeat` records (seats that do not match the flight’s aircraft) are removed automatically.
-- If seat records are missing for a flight, they are automatically generated from the aircraft’s seat configuration.
+- If `FlightSeat` records are missing for a flight, they are generated automatically from the aircraft’s seat inventory.

 ---